romapelypets/angular-starter/README.md

 - `npm run ssr` - for server-side rendering
 - `npm run server` - to start the server
 - `npm run build:universal` - for assembly in release

+## Progressive Web Application
+### How to get started
+- `npm run prod`

+Serving with http-server

+Because ng serve does not work with service workers, you must use a separate HTTP server to test your project locally.
+You can use any HTTP server.
+The example below uses the http-server package from npm.
+To reduce the possibility of conflicts and avoid serving stale content, test on a dedicated port and disable caching.

+To serve the directory containing your web files with http-server, run the following command:
+`cd dist/browser`
+`http-server -p 8080`